Menu

 KEY STAGE 2

 Children learn words they are misspelling in their work by writing out 5 x below work.
 The words have been identified by the teacher/child and underlined in green pen.
 These words are written in the space in their Reading diary/ book mark and sent home each week.
 Exceptional spellers have words from the NC word lists.
-We are developing the following spelling activity: each child has a spelling buddy and each week they test each other.

 In all year groups dictations are used to check spelling knowledge.